Adarshsingh2k/flight-app/README.md

 - **AutoComplete**: AutoComplete is having some issues that need to be resolved. ![High Priority](https://img.shields.io/badge/Priority-High-red)
 - **State and Code Quality**: Ensure the app follows the SOLID principle and the state is managed accordingly. ![High Priority](https://img.shields.io/badge/Priority-High-red).

-(Add any other future requirements or enhancements you plan on making)

 ## Getting Started

 1. Clone the repository:

    ```
    git clone https://github.com/Adarshsingh2k/flight-app
    ```

 2. Navigate to the project directory:

    ```
    cd flight-app
    ```

 3. Install the required packages:

    ```
    npm install
    ```